DanyTrakhtenberg/BATTLESHIP/README.md

 # BATTLESHIP

+To run:

-To build: npm install
+npm install

 npm run build

-Then load up index.html in your browser, or enter the command 'python -m SimpleHTTPServer' in the project directory, then navigate to http://localhost:8000.

-This requires that Python 2.7 is installed and on your PATH.
+npm start

+Then, the game should be running at http://localhost:5000